 In most scenarios, employees who are expected to maintain too many passwords and having each a unique one and still remember them is not exactly a reality.
 In this situation, the organization should enable password managers for both personal and professional use.
 This will tremendously reduce the likelihood of employees reusing the same password across multiple devices and applications.
 Moreover, 73% of workers3 duplicate their password across corporate networks and personal accounts, making it easy for hackers to gain access to them.
 Therefore, having this approach is very critical.

 2) Change passwords regularly

 Even while maintaining a systematic approach to secure passwords, they can appear on the dark web.
 It is noted that at least one data breach is experienced by 53% of organizations as a result of compromised credentials.

-Companies should form a policy for its employees to change their passwords frequently — every few months.
-Such a habit will ensure that credentials appearing on the dark web doesnot remain fresh, and cybercriminals can no longer use it.
+Companies should form a policy for their employees to change their passwords frequently — every few months.
+Such a habit will ensure that credentials appearing on the dark web does not remain fresh, and cybercriminals can no longer use them.